cees-elzinga/script.xbmc.hue.ambilight/FAQ.md

 Configure the add-on in ambilight mode and set it to "use all lights".
 Now go to the advanced section and override the group ID of "use all lights" to group 1 (the 2 lights next to the television).
 Ambilight is now enabled to only use those two lights.

 In the advanced section toggle the option "Ambilight: dim all lights when playback starts" and set "Ambilight: group ID when dimming lights" to group 2.

+Note: It doesn't matter if the bulbs overlap in the groups, if amilight is enable for a group those will be reactivated.